Ireland national rugby union team

-The Ireland national rugby union team represents the island of Ireland — both the Republic of Ireland and Northern Ireland — in rugby union.
+The Ireland men’s national rugby union team (Note: Foireann rugbaí náisiúnta na hÉireann) represents the island of Ireland — both the Republic of Ireland and Northern Ireland — in rugby union.
 Ireland competes in the annual Six Nations Championship and in the Rugby World Cup.
 Ireland is one of the four unions that make up the British & Irish Lions.

 The Ireland national team dates to 1875, when they played their first international match against England.
 Ireland reached number 1 in the World Rugby Rankings for the first time in 2019; the team returned to number 1 for a second time on 18 July 2022 and did not relinquish the top spot until 2 October 2023.
 Twelve former Ireland players have been inducted into the World Rugby Hall of Fame.

 History

 Early years: 1875–1900

 Dublin University was the first organised rugby football club in Ireland, having been founded in 1854.
 The club was organised by students who had learnt the game while at public schools in Great Britain.
 During the third quarter of the nineteenth century, and following the adoption of a set of official rules in 1868, rugby football began to spread quickly throughout Ireland, resulting in the formation of several other clubs that are still in existence, including NIFC (1868); Wanderers (1869); Queen's University (1869); Lansdowne (1873); Dungannon (1873); County Carlow (1873); UCC (1874); and Ballinasloe (1875) which amalgamated with Athlone to form Buccaneers.